WebAssembly/spec/proposals/gc/MVP.md

 #### Values

-* Creating a structure or array optionally allows supplying a suitable RTT value to represent its runtime type; it is `any` if none is given.
+* Creating a structure or array requires supplying a suitable RTT value to represent its runtime type.

-* Each reference value has an associated runtime type:
+* Reference values of data or function type have an associated runtime type:
-  - For structures or arrays, it is the RTT value provided upon creation, or `anyref` if none.
+  - for structures or arrays, it is the RTT value provided upon creation,
-  - For functions, it is the RTT value for the function's type.
+  - for functions, it is the RTT value for the function's type.
-  - For `i31ref` references it is the RTT value for `i31ref`.

-* The so-defined runtime type is the only type information that can be discovered about a reference value at runtime; a structure or array with RTT `any` thereby is fully opaque to runtime type checks (and an implementation may choose to optimize away its RTT).
+* Note: as a future extension, we could allow a value's RTT to be a supertype of the value's actual type.
+For example, a structure or array with RTT `any` would become fully opaque to runtime type checks, and an implementation may choose to optimize away its RTT.

 ### Instructions